Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 ### Colour Scheme
 The colour palette was chosen using the Coolors colour generator website to reflect the fresh and natural vibe of Vegan Bliss.
 The website uses a fresh and natural color palette that reflects the vegan lifestyle, including shades of green, beige, and white.
-#### Typography
-The primary font used is 'Roboto', which is clean and easy to read.
-'Open Sans' is used for headers to make them stand out.
-#### Imagery
-Images of vegan food, meal preparation, and fresh ingredients are used throughout the site to engage users and visually represent the content.

 The colours mainly used were:
 - **White**: #ffffff